 Following a name change and freshly distilled vision and mission for the Mountain Recreation Metropolitan District in 2018, the Mountain Rec Board also approved a strategic plan with seven priorities.
 One of which is centered around converting recreation centers into community centers and expanding district facilities to meet the community’s needs.

-For the last two years Mountain Rec staff have been working diligently with partners, planners, consultants and the community to create Master Plans for our three service areas in Edwards, Eagle & Gypsum.
+For the last three years Mountain Rec staff have been working diligently with partners, planners, consultants and the community to create Master Plans for our three service areas in Edwards, Eagle & Gypsum.
 While there is still plenty of work to be done, this page will serve as a hub for our community to learn more about the process and see updates.

 A Master Plan is a document meant to guide an agency for improvements over a period of time.
 The process involves strategically examining a community’s vision, existing services, facilities, resources, and assessing future needs.
 A good example of a Master Planning process and how it evolves is the current Eagle Sports Complex project HERE.

 - MOUNTAIN REC METROPOLITAN DISTRICT SURVEY April 5-19, 2021

 Mountain Recreation is conducting an online survey April 5- April 19, to assess our community’s current interest for capital improvements across the District.
 These facility improvements were first introduced and surveyed in the summer of 2019 and again in January of 2020 for the Eagle Pool & Ice Rink and in February of 2020 for the Edwards Field House.